usnistgov/oar-pdr-py/docker/midasserver/README.md

       `docker compose version`.
   * The [oar-pdr-py repository](https://github.com/usnistgov/oar-pdr-py) cloned onto your machine.

+It is not necessary to build the python software separately; this can be done on-the-fly the first time your script run the server script.

 ## Starting and stopping the server

 To run the server, you should open a terminal and change into your local clone of the `oar-pdr-py`